TarynScharf/AnalyZr/README.md

     - You have the database set up.
 You will be prompted to browse for the database.
     - Your database contains a table called "import_shapes"
     - Your table contains the following fields: sampleid, image_id, grain_number, grain_centroid, grain_spots, area, equivalent_diameter, perimeter, minor_axis, major_axis, solidity, convex_area, formFactor, roundness, compactness, aspectRatio, minFeret, maxFeret, contour, image_dimensions, mask_image.
+   -IMPORTANT: of there are any holes in your grains, AnalyZr will fill them.
+   -If you are measuring shapes in a single image, an image will be produced showing your grains, their numbers, and associated spots.
+Unfortunately this functionality has not yet been extended to batch processing of a folder.
 ## Test Data
 - Test data is provided in the test_data folder.
 Two cases are provided:
   - RL_TL: Measuring shapes from a RL and TL image.
 A RL and TL images are provided in the RL_TL folder.